Surface Transportation Board (Board).

 RSTAC members receive no compensation for their services and are required to provide for the expenses incidental to their service, including travel expenses, as the Board cannot provide for these expenses.
 RSTAC may solicit and use private funding for its activities, again subject to certain restrictions in ICCTA.
 RSTAC members currently have elected to submit annual dues to pay for RSTAC expenses.

 RSTAC members are appointed for three-year terms.
-A member may serve after the expiration of his or her term until a successor has taken office.
+A member may serve after the expiration of his or her term until a successor has been appointed.
 No member will be eligible to serve in excess of two consecutive terms.

-Due to the expiration of two RSTAC members' second terms, vacancies exist for a small shipper representative and a Class I railroad representative.
-Upon appointment by the Chairman, the new representatives will serve for three years and may be eligible to serve a second three-year term following the end of their first terms.
+Due to the expiration of an RSTAC member's term, a vacancy exists for an at-large (public interest) representative.
+Upon appointment by the Chairman, the new representative will serve for three years and may be eligible to serve a second three-year term following the end of his or her first term.

-Suggestions for candidates to fill these vacancies should be submitted in letter form, identify the name of the Start Printed Page 90406candidate, provide a summary of why the candidate is qualified to serve on RSTAC, and contain a representation that the candidate is willing to serve as a member of RSTAC effective immediately upon appointment.
-RSTAC candidate suggestions should be filed with the Board by January 9, 2017.
+Suggestions for candidates to fill this vacancy should be submitted in letter form, identify the name of the candidate, provide a summary of why the candidate is qualified to serve on RSTAC, and contain a representation that the candidate is willing to serve as a member of RSTAC effective immediately upon appointment.
+RSTAC candidate suggestions should be filed with the Board by June 29, 2017.
 Members selected to serve on RSTAC are chosen at the discretion of the Board's Chairman.
-Please note that submissions will be available to the public at the Board's offices and posted on the Board's Web site under Docket No. EP 526 (Sub-No. 8).
+Please note that submissions will be available to the public at the Board's offices and posted on the Board's Web site under Docket No. EP 526 (Sub-No. 9).

 End Supplemental Information